 We’ve been nourishing babies since the wheels on the horse-drawn carriage went round and round.

 Life is full of surprises.
 Look at us: we started as grocers in Guilford.
-Now we’ve spent over 100 years feeding millions of British babies with our award-winning formula milks.
+Now we’ve spent over 100 years feeding millions of British babies.
 We can’t predict the future but one thing’s certain: we’ll always have your back.

 1771: Humble beginnings